 College housing is available for single men, single women and married students.
-Because dormitory life is of great value in becoming adjusted to new college experiences, all freshmen and new transfer students are required to live in a college dormitory for the first year at MSC, with the following exceptions: students who live at home or with close relatives, married students, veterans of U. S. Armed Forces who life in off-campus approved housing and students who work for their meals and room off campus.
+Because dormitory life is of great value in becoming adjusted to new college experiences, all freshmen and new transfer students are required to live in a college dormitory for the first year at MSC, with the following exceptions: students who live at home or with close relatives, married students, veterans of U. S. Armed Forces who live in off-campus approved housing.
 All exceptions must be approved by the Housing Director and any undergraduate permitted to live off-campus must reside in approved housing.